0xmdh/0xmdh/README.md

 Co-founder of [WakeUp Labs](https://www.wakeuplabs.io) — an engineering company building applications, infrastructures, and protocols for decentralized ecosystems.

-With over 15 years of experience in business strategy, entrepreneurship, and product development, I'm passionate about combining technology and real-world assets to unlock liquid markets and frictionless financial experiences.
+With over 15 years of experience in business strategy, entrepreneurship, and planning, I have a knack for driving growth, cultivating partnerships, and expanding businesses globally.

 ---